Chocolate Zucchini Cake

-This is a moist fudgy type cake.
-Sweet but not extremely sweet and makes good use of zucchini!
+This chocolate zucchini cake is moist and fudgy, sweet but not extremely sweet, and it makes good use of zucchini!
 You can frost it with chocolate frosting or cream cheese icing.

-This is a moist fudgy type cake.
-Sweet but not extremely sweet and makes good use of zucchini!
+This chocolate zucchini cake is moist and fudgy, sweet but not extremely sweet, and it makes good use of zucchini!
 You can frost it with chocolate frosting or cream cheese icing.

 Excellent moist cake .
 I replaced one half of the oil with applesauce (three quarter cup applesauce three quarter cup oil and instead of just folding in lightly packed shredded zucchini I folded it in then muxed it at medium speed with my mixmaster for one to two minutes to make the batter.
 Then I replaced the walnuts with chocolate chips since I do not care for walnuts.
 Very good when frosted with the Zucchini brownie icing recipe on this site.Read More